Here’s a list of the 10 best log management tools:

 Cronolog was a handy tool that reorganized your server logs by date.
 Andrew Ford wrote his own script to split out his Apache web server log files.
 He was so pleased with all of the time that little script saved him that he made it available to the systems administrators of the world by posting the code on GitHub.
 He also set up a website, called cronolog.org, to promote the script.
 Unfortunately, Cronolog, which was written for Unix and Linux, is no longer available.

 If you are looking for an alternative to Cronolog to manage your system log files, we’ll show you some other utilities to try.
 Very few utilities match Cronolog exactly, mainly because the task of copying files is very straightforward and most system administrators can create such a script in a minute.
-However, we found some newer log manager utilities that give you even better functionality than Cronolog.
+However, we found some newer log management utilities that give you even better functionality than Cronolog, including one that knocks the task right out of the ballpark.

 What about Analog?